wahidyankf/wahidyankf-web/README.md

 - Runs ESLint and automatically fixes issues on staged JavaScript and TypeScript files.
 - Runs Prettier on staged JavaScript, TypeScript, JSON, and Markdown files.

+### Pre-push Hook

+The pre-push hook runs tests when pushing to the main branch.

-To skip the pre-commit hook, you can use the `--no-verify` flag when committing:
+To skip the pre-commit or pre-push hooks, you can use the `--no-verify` flag:

 `git commit -m "Your commit message" --no-verify`
+`git push origin main --no-verify`

 ### Setting up Husky